2024 Liechtenstein referendums: Accession to the International Monetary Fund

 A sixth referendum took take place on 22 September 2024 regarding Liechtenstein's accession to the International Monetary Fund.
 The accession received 2,743 valid signatures against it on 21 June 2024, thus making it a subject for referendum.
-The accession was supported by Alois, Hereditary Prince of Liechtenstein and prime minister Daniel Risch.
-The proposal was accepted by voters.
+The accession was supported by Alois, Hereditary Prince of Liechtenstein and prime minister Daniel Risch, whereas promiment opponents included Johannes Kaiser.
+The proposal was accepted by voters and Liechtenstein subsequently joined the IMF on 21 October.